vmware-archive/vctl-docs/README.md

 ## What is Project Nautilus?

-Taking inspiration from the Kubernetes community, Project Nautilus allows Fusion and Workstation to push, pull, and natively run docker and oci-compliant contaniner images and kubernetes clusters on developer workstations.
+Project Nautilus is the name ascribed to an ongoing transformation of Fusion and Workstation to support OCI Containers, and more.
+Under the project we have developed 'vctl', whcih allows Fusion to push, pull, and natively run docker and oci-compliant contaniner images and kubernetes clusters on developer workstations.
+(Coming soon: 'build' images from dockerfile, and Workstation support.)

-Project Nautilus is also an ongoing effort within VMware to reshape how Fusion and Workstation are used to develop and test applications.

-## How do I install Nautilus?
+## How do I install vctl?

-Nautilus is included with the 20H1 Tech Preview of VMware Fusion.
+'vctl' is included with the 20H1 Tech Preview of VMware Fusion.
 The 'vctl' command line tool is added to $PATH by default and can be used once Fusion Tech Preview is installed.

 ## Where do I get the Fusion 20H1 Tech Preview?